regenix/regenix/documentation/en/installation.md

 ### License

-Regenix is lecensed under the Apach License 2.0.
+Regenix is lecensed under the Apache License 2.0.
 This means that you are free to modify, distribute and republish the source code on the condition that the copyright notices are left intact.
 You are also free to incorporate Regenix into any commercial or closed source application.